 llevar a cabo

-The execution was carried out at seven o'clock in the morning
+The execution was carried out at seven o'clock

 CLEAR UP